Skip to content

 Example (removeByMap):

-// Assume a columnMap with deletion condition: age = 30
+// Assume a columnMap with delete condition set to age = 30

 Map<String, Object> columnMap = new HashMap<>();